RobbertChampagne/Pytest/README.md

 ### Setup:
 1. Install Python
-2. `pip install pytest`
+2. `pip install pytest` + other dependencies (check: `pytest\environment.yml`)
-3. `pip install jsonschema`
-4. Add the Python Scripts directory to your ENV PATH `C:\...\AppData\Roaming\Python\Python39\Scripts`
-5. `pytest --version`
-6. `pytest tests/test_my_functions.py`
+3. `pytest tests/test_my_functions.py`

+---
 ### Running tests:
-By default, pytest captures all output to stdout and stderr.
+By default, pytest captures all output to stdout and stderr. <br>
 If you want to see print statements immediately during test execution, you can disable output capturing by using the -s option:

 ```Bash
 pytest -s tests/test_classes.py
 ```
+---
 ### Global fixtures:
 In pytest, you can create global fixtures by defining them in a file called `conftest.py`. <br>
 This file should be located in your project's root directory or in any directory containing tests. <br>
 Pytest will automatically discover `conftest.py` files and the fixtures defined in them, and these fixtures will be available to all tests in your project.

+---
 ### Config file:
 The `pytest.ini`, `pyproject.toml`, and `setup.cfg` are configuration files that can be used by pytest.
 They are not the same, but they can serve a similar purpose.